PHYS3888/Tutorial_DynamicalSystems/README.md

 ---

 Now we have some understanding, let's analyze the system numerically.
-The system's equations are implemented in the `IdenticalLovers.m` file for the Brain Dynamics Toolbox.
+The system's equations are implemented in the `IdenticalLovers` file for the _BDT_.
 Let's load it up:

 ```matlab